pumice like light porous foamed material

 HIGH-STRENGTH STRUCTURAL LIGHTWEIGHT CONCRETE

-a blending device or generator.
-The quantity of the injected into the mixture proportions is in the range of 0.07 to 0.40 per cubic meter [2 to 11 cubic foot per cubic yard] of concrete.
-The water/cement ratio [w/cm] is in the range from 0.23 to 0.32 and a of microscopic bubbles with at
+a blending device or foam generator.
+The quantity of the foam injected into the mixture proportions is in the range of 0.07 to 0.40 per cubic meter [2 to 11 cubic foot per cubic yard] of concrete.
+The water/cement ratio [w/cm] is in the range from 0.23 to 0.32 and a foam of microscopic bubbles with at

 Volcanology photoglossary: Pumice (pumice stone ...

 Pumice is a very light, porous volcanic rock that forms during explosive eruptions.
-During the eruption, volcanic gases dissolved in the liquid portion of verz viscous magma expand very rapidly to create a or froth; the liquid part of the froth then quickly solidifies to glass around the gas bubbles.
+During the eruption, volcanic gases dissolved in the liquid portion of verz viscous magma expand very rapidly to create a foam or froth; the liquid part of the froth then quickly solidifies to glass around the gas bubbles.